 Key Considerations Looking Ahead

-Stakeholders should consider several outstanding questions and potential implications as they analyze the proposed changes and impact on reimbursement and access.
+Stakeholders should consider several outstanding questions and potential implications stemming from the finalized 2021 changes for existing assets and for future cell and gene therapies.

-- Spillover to Other Markets – While the IPPS proposal is specific to Medicare, other markets and payers have also been considering methods to reimburse for CAR-T treatment.
-For payers that similarly use bundled payments or DRG-like approaches, such as the All-Patient Refined DRG, there may be some replication of the CMS payment policies as coding systems update over the coming months.
-Additionally, some Medicaid programs currently carve out payments for CAR-T products from their bundled rates, which could potentially be reconsidered in light of the MS-DRG changes.
-Bundling CAR-T drug costs back into episodic payments in Medicaid may be an attractive option for states to manage their budgets in the context of likely budget pressure in the post-COVID market.
-This could create significant downward payment pressure and, in turn, affect Medicaid patient access.
+- Spillover to Other Markets – While the new IPPS policy is specific to Medicare, other markets and payers have also been considering methods to reimburse for CAR-T treatment.
+For payers that similarly use bundled payments or DRG-like approaches, such as the All-Patient Refined DRG, there may be some replication of the CMS’s payment policies as coding systems update this fall.
+Conversely, MS-DRG relative weights will be increasingly influenced by market-based rates as the CMS finalized a proposal to incorporate data collected from hospitals on median Medicare Advantage payer-negotiated rates into the calculation of MS-DRG relative weights starting in FY 2024.
+Additionally, some Medicaid programs currently carving CAR-T products out of their bundled payment rates may reconsider their approach if the MS-DRG changes flow through to state payment methods (e.g., APR-DRGs).
+Bundling CAR-T drug costs back into episodic payments in Medicaid could also be an attractive option for states to manage spending in the context of budget pressures caused by the COVID pandemic.

-- Considerations for Future CAR-T Products – As other CAR-T products are launched, it is likely that they will be described by existing ICD-10-PCS codes that map to MS-DRG 018, joining the 4 products that the CMS proposes for the MS-DRG in FY2021.
-Over time, the volume and price levels of the various CAR-T products will impact the overall relative weight of the MS-DRG.
-This could result in uniform reimbursement for cases that differ significantly in resource costs, unless the CMS chooses to split the MS-DRG or apply a methodology to allow differential reimbursement within the MS-DRG.
+- Considerations for Future CAR-T Products – As other CAR-T products are launched, they may be described by existing ICD-10-PCS codes that map to MS-DRG 018, joining the 3 products currently covered under the MS-DRG in FY 2021.
+However, a discussion of CAR-T therapies is included within the ICD-10 Coordination and Maintenance Committee September 8, 2020, tentative agenda, which could influence how individual CAR-T therapies are identified in FY 2022.
+With new market entrants and data, the appropriateness of this newly established MS-DRG will be tested.
+There are concerns that the volume and price levels of the various CAR-T products will impact the overall relative weight of the MS-DRG.
+This could result in uniform reimbursement for cases that differ significantly in resource costs, unless CMS chooses to split the MS-DRG.

 To receive Avalere updates, connect with us.